Jobs

 task.

-It seems like one of the PrintMovieStats
+One of the PrintMovieStats

-tasks failed with a KeyError
+tasks fails with a KeyError

 and Released